dreamcatcher-tech/network/Inbox/2023-01-02 1451 IPORM as Complex provider.md

 Have built in functions for retriving past history of a specific chain.

 > iporm basically is a reconciler already
-> Basically decorate the object correctly depending on where it’s meant to land in order to eliminate impedance mismatch and still give good dx in each domain
+> Basically decorate the object correctly depending on where it’s meant to land in order to eliminate impedance mismatch and still give good dx in each domain.
+> Prevents the frontend walking away from the backend
 >  - *@rexmondo*

 if the IPORM interface was chosen wisely, then classes that inherit from IPORM could be instantiated as async chainland objects, or sync reactland objects